lpparente/COMP100/README.md

 In order to follow this course, it is expected that you have a C# IDE installed in your computer.
 There is no recommended software, as the codes run equally in any C# compiler.

-In case you need to know something that is not covered in this course, the [official C# documentation](https://docs.microsoft.com/en-us/dotnet/csharp/) is the ideal place to research.
+In case you need to know something that is not covered in this course, the [official C# documentation](https://docs.microsoft.com/en-us/dotnet/csharp/) is the ideal place for research.

 If you have any questions, comments or suggestions, feel free to contact me at lp.parente@gmail.com.